 On the LPI site under 200.2 object you can found that they want the student will have awareness of monitoring solutions such as Icinga2, Nagios, collectd, MRTG and Cacti, well these programs can be install on you computer or other server and you can monitor the resource you have, but the Cacti is monitor program for network connectivity and so the collectd, so I don’t really understand way they want to have a knowledge of these program, in the day day life I don’t thing I am going to use such program to monitor my network resource, but in the case of these program, all of them work in the browser, this is mean that you have some URL and you can view the bandwidth or interfaces status etc.

-- create some jumbo file that contain more that 10GB.
+- create some large file that contain more that 100MB.

-- Transfer that file to other computer in your lab by using
+- Transfer that file from other computer in your lab by using

 - Check and view the transformation and bandwidth utilization.